 In the gospel today, the phrase about never letting your right hand know what your left hand is doing came up.
 I swear no matter how I try I don’t understand that phrase.
 I don’t talk to my hands, and I doubt the other knows what the other is doing.
-I know it is symbolic and not meant to be taken literally, but somethings never change from when you are a child.
+I know it is symbolic and not meant to be taken literally, but some things never change from when you are a child.
 You always read into things, and I guess I just never stopped taking things literally.

 After church, we walked back to Posvar.
 Outside of the church, students had a cardboard cut out that said, “Take a Picture with your Ashes for AshTag Wednesday.”
-I wanted to do it, but Phyllis didn’t seem to receptive to it, so I didn’t.
+I wanted to do it, but Phyllis didn’t seem too receptive to it, so I didn’t.
 I think it’s cool that young people are trying to find ways to get involved and make the faith something fun and something they can believe in.

 When I arrived back to Posvar, I was able to do a few requests, then I had to head to my OMET training in the Alumni Hall at 2pm.
 I was all over the place this week.
 The OMETs are going to be opted out differently this year.
-We have to use a new tool to do it, and the administrators who have a lot of classes like Biology are not liking this new tool, but it works for me in Sociology, and in STATs.
-The spreadsheet model worked as well, because we only have a few classes that do not get surveyed.
+We have to use a new tool to do it, and the administrators who have a lot of classes like Biology are not liking this new tool, but it works for me in Sociology and in STATs.
+The spreadsheet model worked as well because we only have a few classes that do not get surveyed.
 I thought I could just have the hand out e-mailed to me and I would be good, but that is not how it works.

 When I got back to my office, I did a few more requests before my meeting with Melanie.
-When Melanie came in my office, we talked about applicants and how this is the calm before the storm.
+When Melanie came into my office, we talked about applicants and how this is the calm before the storm.
 I really was enjoying it, but I know it wasn’t going to last.
 I had to draft up a reject letter or find one on the Z drive, and send it to her for confirmation.
-All things I could do.
+All the things I could do.
 In the back of my mind, I was wondering where in the world are my flowers!
 Drew has been so good with sending me flowers on Valentine’s Day.
 Every job I have ever had (I realize how bad that sounds) he has always sent me flowers.

-Well my flowers came at exactly 4:45pm.
+Well, my flowers came at exactly 4:45pm.